co-operating-systems/solid-control/README.md

     * for scala 2.12, 2.13, 3 on Sonatype in [net/bblfish/crypto](https://oss.sonatype.org/content/repositories/snapshots/net/bblfish/crypto/)
     * maven central (todo)

+## Milestones

-### Milestones
+### For Solid-Control

 Reports for Milestones are available in the [milestones folder](milestones).
 The milestones are numbered after the original template, but were not always done in the estimated order.

  * 05 Jan - 21 Feb  2021 - [Milestone M1](milestones/M1/M1.md)
  * 22 Feb - 1 April 2021 - [Milestone M2](milestones/M2/M2.md)
  * 1 April - 11 June 2021 - [Milestone M3](milestones/M3/M3.md)